Bullish

 However, the call option becomes infinitely valuable as the market trades higher.
 So, after you break away from your break even point your position has unlimited profit potential.

-If the market trades down 10%, and at expiry, closes at $58.50, then your option position is worth $0.74.
-You lose the total value of the call, which cost $2.88, however, the put option has expired in the money and is worth $6.5.
-Subtract from this to total amount paid for the position, $5.76 and now the position is worth 0.74.
+If the market trades down 10%, and at expiry, closes at $36, then your option position is worth $1.72 ($172).
+You lose the total value of the call, which was priced at $1.14 and cost $114, however, the put option has expired in the money and is worth $4.00 an option - or $400.
+Subtract from this the total amount paid for the position, $228 and now the position is worth $172.
 This means that you will exercise your right and take possession of the underlying asset at the strike price.

-This means that you will effectively be short the underlying shares at $65.
-With the current price in the market trading at $58.50, you can buy back the shares and make an instant $6.50 per share for a total net profit of $0.74 per share.
+This means that you will effectively be short the underlying shares at $40.
+With the current price in the market trading at $36, you can buy back the shares and make an instant $4.00 per share for a total net profit of $286 per share on the put leg.
+Then subtract the other $114 for the call leg and your total net profit is $172.

 That might not sound like much, but consider what your return on investment is.
-You outlaid a total $5.76 and made $0.74 in a two month period.
-That's a 12.85% return in a two month period with a known maximum risk and unlimited profit potential.
+You outlaid a total $228 and made $172 in a one month period.
+That's a 75% return in a one month period with a known maximum risk and unlimited profit potential.

 This is just one example of an option combination.
 There are many different ways that you can combine option contracts together, and also with the underlying asset, to customize your risk/reward profile.